buddyjojo/workli/README.md

 Built for simplicity and compatibility.

+# NOTE: The Windows on Rockchip project is currently highly experimental and not much works yet.

 #### Full dependency list:

 > NOTE: The script gives commands for debian/arch to install these dependencies, this is just a refrence for other distros.